NVIDIAAICITYCHALLENGE/2018AICITY_Maryland/README.md

 # Requirements

-The code is written in python 2.7.
-To install the dependencies run the following command:
+The code is written in python 2.7, to install the dependencies run the following command:

 ```
 pip install -r requirement.txt